Project Excalibur: Missile-based systems

 The US Army ran an ongoing BMD program dating from the 1940s.
 This was initially concerned with shooting down V-2-like targets, but an early study on the topic by Bell Labs suggested their short flight times would make it difficult to arrange an interception.
-The same report noted that the longer flight times of long-range missiles made this task simpler, in spite of various technical difficulties due to higher speeds and altitudes.
+The same report noted that the longer flight times of long-range missiles made this task simpler, despite various technical difficulties due to higher speeds and altitudes.

 This led to a series of systems starting with Nike Zeus, then Nike-X, Sentinel and finally the Safeguard Program.
 These systems used short and medium-range missiles equipped with nuclear warheads to attack incoming enemy ICBM warheads.
 The constantly changing concepts reflect their creation during a period of rapid changes in the opposing force as the Soviet ICBM fleet was expanded.
 The interceptor missiles had a limited range, less than 500 miles, so interceptor bases had to be spread across the United States.
 Since the Soviet warheads could be aimed at any target, adding a single ICBM, which were becoming increasingly inexpensive in the 1960s, would (theoretically) require another interceptor at every base to counter it.

 This led to the concept of the cost-exchange ratio, the amount of money one had to spend on additional defenses to counter a dollar of new offensive capability.
-Early estimates were around 20, meaning every dollar the Soviets spent on new ICBMs would require the US to spend $20 to counter it.
+Early estimates in the late 1950s were around 20, meaning every dollar the Soviets spent on new ICBMs would require the US to spend $20 to counter it.
 This implied the Soviets could afford to overwhelm the US's ability to build more interceptors.
-With MIRV, the cost-exchange ratio was so one-sided there was no effective defense that could not be overwhelmed for little cost, as mentioned in a famous 1968 article by Bethe and Garwin.
+With the introduction of MIRV in the 1960s, the cost-exchange ratio became so one-sided there was no effective defense that could not be overwhelmed with little effort.
 This is precisely what the US did when the Soviets installed their A-35 anti-ballistic missile system around Moscow; by adding MIRV to the Minuteman missile fleet, they could overwhelm the A-35 without adding a single new missile.